Journalism in Germany

 - A great listing of German newspapers provides the service Onlinenewspapers.com/germany.htm

 - Paperball, is a search engine for German daily newspapers.
 It includes articles from more than 50 newspapers

 - FAZ, the Frankfurter Allgemeine Zeitung, one of the three biggest daily newspapers

 - Süddeutsche Zeitung (SZ), another newspaper of the "big three", published in Munich

-- Frankfurter Rundschau, the third of the big three, orientation: left-liberal; in contrast to Die Welt, right-liberal.
-Reputable is also the Tagesspiegel published in Berlin.
+- Die Welt, right-liberal.
+Reputable is also the Tagesspiegel, left orientation published in Berlin.

 - Die Zeit, the reknowned weekly newspaper in Germany.
 Others, like DIE WOCHE, which were created after the German re-unification, unfortunately disappeared in the last years.
 Reputable is also Die Weltwoche, publised in Zurich, Switzerland

 - Der Stern, one of the most popular weekly magazines in Germany.
 Similarly popular is Der Spiegel, but focused on more political articles and FOCUS, orientated on "pure facts" and short articles